20 Things You Need for a New Puppy

 Besides toothbrushing and/or dental chews, consider using a water additive that serves as a natural mouthwash.
 Designed for your dog's water bowl, water additives are safe to drink and stay in the saliva for hours, fighting plaque and tartar.
 Extra measures like this can reduce the likelihood of painful cavities and tooth extractions down the line.

 Your Sheltie puppy will need serious weekly grooming from about 5-6 months old when the double coat starts to grow in.
-The main tool you'll need is a detangling comb or an undercoat rake, which serve to loosen the undercoat and tease out knots.
-If you don't remove the undercoat regularly, it will ultimately suffocate your Sheltie's skin and accumulate into painful mats.
-For step-by-step instructions see How to Groom a Sheltie.
+The main tool you'll need is a detangling comb, also known as a dematting comb or rake, which serves to loosen and remove the dead undercoat.
+If you don't remove this fluffy layer of excess coat regularly, it will ultimately suffocate your Sheltie's skin and accumulate into painful mats.

 15. A Slicker Brush

-The final part of the grooming process requires a slicker brush to removes tangles and debris from the outercoat, distribute the coat's natural oils, and gently stimulate the skin for improved blood circulation.
+The final part of the grooming process requires a slicker brush to remove tangles and debris from the outercoat, distribute the coat's natural oils, and gently stimulate the skin for improved blood circulation.

 16. Dog Nail Clippers